-- Successful installation of CSW1 (drill hole GWR-031, in Test Area 1) and CSW2 (drill hole GWR-032, in Test Area 2) allows for additional test work to be completed. - Completed 28 lateral drill holes (penetration tunnels) using the MaxPERF Drilling Tool in CSW1 - successfully executed within a variety of ore types associated with the Phoenix deposit.
-Deployment at CSW2 is planned. - Initial short-duration hydrogeological tests confirmed increased flow rates in Test Area 1 following the completion of the MaxPERF drilling in CSW1 - demonstrating increased access to hydraulic connectivity associated with the existing permeability of the ore zone.
+- Successful installation of CSW1 (drill hole GWR-031, in Test Area 1) and CSW2 (drill hole GWR-032, in Test Area 2) allows for additional test work to be completed. - Completed 28 lateral drill holes (penetration tunnels) using the MaxPERF Drilling Tool in CSW1 - successfully executed within a variety of ore types associated with Phoenix. - Initial short-duration hydrogeological tests confirmed increased flow rates in Test Area 1 following the completion of the MaxPERF drilling in CSW1. - Taken together with results from CSW2, tests demonstrate MaxPERF Drilling Tool can mechanically engineer increased access to the existing permeability of the ore formation.